-3.2 LiDAR observations
+3.2 Lidar observations

-Kinematic LiDAR Scanning (KLS) was acquired in 5 subglacial channels and one river.
-The LiDAR dataset provides very high resolution topography data, which adds robustness to GPS-based undulation observations.
-Furthermore, KLS highlights a difference in cross sectional shape, scale, and downstream evolution that has not yet been considered as a distinctive characteristic of subglacial erosion, and is not appreciable from GPS profile data.

-Figure 4 shows the results of using the kinematic backpack LiDAR approach to imaging the topography of a channel.
-The first panel 4(a) shows the point cloud files produced when investigating the channel cross section.
-The data is coloured by back scattered intensity at a laser wavelength of 1550 nm used in the KLS LiDAR system, resulting in darker values for wet snow and ice as seen in the image.
-Panel 4(b) shows the trajectory of the KLS user in blue lines overlapped to the point cloud product for a reference of coverage.
-Panel 4(c) shows the raster derived from the point cloud files for a river valley (corresponding to j231), and 4(d) shows the raster for the subglacial channels analysed in network 1, at a resolution of 9cm/pixel.
-Point spacing in 4(a) and 4(b) corresponds to 6 cm, with a total point count of 117,147,558 points for the river valley and for the subglacial channels.
-Raster resolution corresponds to 9 cm in the subglacial channels in network 1, and 10cm in the river valley corresponding to j231.
+Kinematic lidar scanning (KLS) was acquired in five subglacial channels and one river.
+The lidar dataset provides ultra-high-resolution topography data, which adds robustness to GPS-based undulation observations.
+Furthermore, KLS highlights a difference in cross-sectional shape, scale, and downstream evolution that has not yet been considered as a distinctive characteristic of subglacial erosion, and is not appreciable from GPS profile data.
+Figure 4 shows the results of using the kinematic backpack lidar approach to imaging the topography of a channel.
+The first panel (a) shows the point cloud files produced when investigating the channel cross section.
+The data are colored by back scattered intensity at a laser wavelength of 1550 nm used in the KLS system, resulting in darker values for wet snow and ice as seen in the image.
+Panel (b) shows the trajectory of the KLS user in blue lines overlapped to the point cloud product for a reference of coverage.
+Panel (c) shows the raster derived from the point cloud files for a river valley (corresponding to j231), and (d) shows the raster for the subglacial channels analyzed in SG 1, at a resolution of 9 cm pixel^{-1} .
+Point spacing in (a) and (b) corresponds to 6 cm, with a total point count of 117 147 558 for the river valley and for the subglacial channels.
+Raster resolution corresponds to 9 cm in the subglacial channels in SG 1, and 10 cm in the river valley corresponding to j231.